John Tarnoff

-John Tarnoff (born 1952) is a reinvention career coach who provides career counseling for baby boomer and late career professionals looking to defy ageism, work beyond retirement, and pivot to a new job or new business as a second act or encore career.
+John Tarnoff (born 1952) is a coach who provides career counseling for late career professionals.

 A 40-year veteran of the Los Angeles entertainment industry, Tarnoff's career hit a wall at age 50.
-The tech startup he had co-founded was wiped out by the bursting of the dot-com “bubble,” and like many late career, baby boomer professionals in similar circumstances, felt uncertain and adrift in his career.
-He decided to go back to school to seek a second act career, and earned a master's degree in spiritual psychology.
-Pivoting to a career focus on people and career counseling, he networked his way to a new role as Head of Show Development at DreamWorks Animation. from 2006 – 2009.
-In this position, he developed culture-changing creative leadership training and college recruiting programs that helped the company earn a place on both Forbes’ and Fortune's “100 Best Places to Work” lists.
+The tech startup he had co-founded was wiped out by the bursting of the dot-com "bubble," and like many late career, baby boomer professionals in similar circumstances, felt uncertain and adrift in his career.
+He decided to go back to school and earned a master's degree in spiritual psychology.
+Tarnoff then became head of show development at DreamWorks Animation. from 2006 – 2009.

-In 2010, he joined the Carnegie Mellon University Heinz College Masters of Entertainment Industry Management graduate program, serving as a graduate level professor and Head of Industry Relations.
-He has also consulted for the Academy of Motion Picture Arts & Sciences, the Australian Film, TV & Radio School, the ACME Network, a digital distance learning company, as well as The Boeing Company, in collaboration with BAFTA Award-winning production designer Alex McDowell.
+In 2010, he joined the Carnegie Mellon University Heinz College Masters of Entertainment Industry Management program, as a professor and head of industry relations.
+He has also consulted for the Academy of Motion Picture Arts & Sciences, the Australian Film, TV & Radio School, the ACME Network, a digital distance learning company, and The Boeing Company.